sara-nl/clouddocs/general-start.markdown

 1. From the **user** `view`, choose the
    _Storage_ tab on the left menu of the screen and then _Apps_ (in the screen shot, it has been highlighted in red).

    ![appmarket step 1](images/appmarket_step_1.png)

-2. Look for the **Ubuntu 14.04 Server** _appliance_ in the list and click on it.
+1. Look for the **Ubuntu 16.04 Server** _appliance_ in the list and click on it.
    This will show details about `image`, `template` and other attributes (including a textual description) that conform the _appliance_.
 Please, read the `Description` now.
-   The description mentions that there is no password for the root account and that you need to add an SSH public key to your user profile.
+   The description mentions the user account you will need to use when logging in (through ssh).
 We will do this in a later step.
-   Read the extended information related to the _appliance_ (especially, the bit about the _contextualization_ and _configuration_ options).
+   Read the extended information related to the _partition size_.
+You will have the option to resize the OS image when instantiating the template, **do not pick a size smaller than the mentioned _partition size_** (though leaving it at the default setting works).

    ![appmarket step 2](images/appmarket_step_2.png)

-3. Click on the _OpenNebula_ button at the top of the screen.
+1. Click on the _OpenNebula_ button at the top of the screen.
    A dialogue will pop up, asking you for a few details.

    ![appmarket step 3](images/appmarket_step_3.png)

-4. The first options are the name of the `image` and the `template`.
+1. The first options are the name of the `image` and the `template`.
 You can change the names to something more descriptive to you.
 Once you have many `image` and `template` objects, it will pay off to have good descriptive names of what each of them is.

-5. The next  setting is the datastore for images.
+1. The next setting is the datastore for images.
 Make sure that you select _local images ssd_.

-6. Finally, click _Download_.
+1. Finally, click _Download_.
 This will start importing the appliance from  the AppMarket.
 When the import is successful, it will create an `image` and a `template`.

 You can verify that the process is complete by inspecting the _VMs_ sections in the _Templates_ tab and the _Images_ section in the _Storage_ tab of the UI.
 You should see your new `image` and `template` there.